Alan Watts: Death

 In October 1973, Watts returned from a European lecture tour to his cabin in Druid Heights, California.
 Friends and relatives of Watts had been concerned about him for some time over his alcoholism.
 On 16 November 1973, at age 58, he died in the Mandala House in Druid Heights.
-His body was discovered at 6:00 am and quickly cremated on a wood pyre on Muir Beach at 8:30 am by Buddhist monks before any authorities could attend to the scene.
+His body was discovered at 6:00 a.m. and quickly cremated on a wood pyre on Muir Beach at 8:30 a.m. by Buddhist monks before any authorities could attend to the scene.
 His ashes were split, with half buried near his library at Druid Heights and half at the Green Gulch Monastery.

 Alan Watts was reported to have been under treatment for a heart condition.
 His son Mark Watts later investigated his father's death and found that he had planned it out meticulously.
 Mary Jane Watts later wrote that Watts had told her, "The secret of life is knowing when to stop".
-Watt's father, Laurence Wilson Watts, died in 1974, just one year after his son.
-A personal account of Watts's last years and approach to death is given by Al Chung-liang Huang in Tao: The Watercourse Way.
+Watts' father, Laurence Wilson Watts, died in 1974, just one year after his son.
+A personal account of Watts' last years and approach to death is given by Al Chung-liang Huang in Watts' posthumous work Tao: The Watercourse Way.